 $\text{IIE}_{M}$ and $\text{IDE}_{M}$ are nonparametrically identified under the structural assumptions of the DAGs in Figures \ref{Graph2} and \ref{Graph1}.
-Specifically, under the DAG in Figure \ref{Graph1}, $\text{IIE}_{M}$ is identified by (see identification results in \citet{NguyenSchmidOgburnStuart_2022}, also with respect to the DAG in Figure \ref{Graph2}):
+Specifically, under the DAG in Figure \ref{Graph1}, $\text{IIE}_{M}$ is identified by (see identification results in \citep{NguyenSchmidOgburnStuart_2022}, also with respect to the DAG in Figure \ref{Graph2})

-If $L=\emptyset$ (\ref{A4}), or if there is no mean interaction between $L$ and $M$ on $Y$ on the additive scale (\ref{A5}) \citep{Miles_2023}, $\text{IIE}_{M}$ satisfies the indirect effect measure criteria and equals the $\text{NIE}_{M}$.
+If $L=\emptyset$ (\ref{A4}), or if there is no mean interaction between $L$ and $M$ on $Y$ on the additive scale (\ref{A5}) \citep{Miles_2023}, $\text{IIE}_{M}$ satisfies the indirect effect measure criteria, and thus serves as an indirect effect analogue to $\text{NIE}_{M}$.

-{\mbox{\citet{VanWeele_Steel2009}} demonstrated with respect to natural (in)direct effects that, if the outcome is linear in the mediator, it suffices to correctly specify the mediator's expectation rather than its entire distribution (for binary outcomes see \mbox{\citet{VanderWeele_Vansteelandt_Odds_2010, TchetgenTchetgen_Odds_2014}}).
-Generalizing the results to interventional effects suggests that, if linearity of the outcome in the mediator holds, $\text{IE}_{M(obs)}$ (equation \ref{IEobsM}) can be interpreted as the change in the expected outcome among the exposed when aligning the distribution of $M$ with the marginal distribution among the unexposed.
-Additionally, under linearity, $\text{IE}_{M}$ (equation \ref{IEM}) can be interpreted as the change in the counterfactual outcome under exposure when aligning the distribution of $M$ under exposure with the marginal distribution under control.}
+As a side note, \citet{VanWeele_Steel2009} demonstrated with respect to natural (in)direct effects that, if the outcome is linear in the mediator, it suffices to correctly specify the mediator's expectation rather than its entire distribution (for binary outcomes see \citep{VanderWeele_Vansteelandt_Odds_2010, TchetgenTchetgen_Odds_2014}).
+Extending these results to interventional effects suggests that, under linearity of the outcome in the mediator, $\text{IE}_{M(obs)}$ (equation \ref{IEobsM}) can be interpreted as the change in the expected outcome among the exposed when the distribution of $M$ is aligned with its marginal distribution among the unexposed.
+Furthermore, $\text{IE}_{M}$ (equation \ref{IEM}) can be interpreted as the change in the counterfactual outcome under exposure when aligning the distribution of $M$ under exposure with its marginal distribution under control.

 \end{enumerate}